 People like Clay – and the nonprofit organizations they belong to – do more than provide the training ground for aspiring Olympians and sports professionals.
 Although often discounted by “traditional” nonprofits, these groups have few rivals in their capacity to develop our leaders and engage our communities.

-Janice Clark has been a nonprofiteer working in the housing and community development field for nearly 15 years.
+Janice Clark has worked in the nonprofit housing and community development field for nearly 15 years.
 She’s on staff in the communications department of a national nonprofit based in Washington, DC, and volunteers to support arts activities in her hometown of Annapolis, Maryland.
 Janice has been an amateur athlete for 35 years, playing volleyball, softball and whatever other pickup game she can get into.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
 Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.